gsl-lite/gsl-lite/README.md

 For the [conan package manager](https://www.conan.io/), follow these steps:

-1. Add *nonstd-lite* to the conan remotes:
+1. Add Conan Center to the conan remotes:

-        conan remote add nonstd-lite https://api.bintray.com/conan/martinmoene/nonstd-lite
+        conan remote add center https://api.bintray.com/conan/conan/conan-center

-2. Add a reference to *gsl-lite* to the *requires* section of your project's `conanfile.txt` file:
+2. Add a reference to *gsl-lite* to the *requires* section of your project's `conanfile.txt` file (TODO):

         [requires]
-        gsl-lite/0.36.0@nonstd-lite/stable
+        gsl-lite/0.36.0@center/stable

 3. Run conan's install command:

-        conan install
+        conan install gsl-lite

 ### As Conda package